rishi-bahadoor/validation_tests_generator/README.md

 ### Generating the email template

-To generate the email template, ensure that a report named `test_report.xlsx` already exists in the source directory.
+To generate the email template, ensure that a report named `validation_test_report.xlsx` already exists in the source directory.
 This file is used as input to create a technician-ready HTML email preview.

 The email includes:
 - Metadata rows (e.g., technician name, firmware version)